Mayapple(Podophyllum peltatum)

 The following text is meant for informational purposes only.
 It is not meant to diagnose or treat any illness or injury.
 Always consult with a physician or other qualified medical care provider concerning the diagnosis and treatment of any illness or injury.

 Native Americans and early settlers used the root as a strong purgative, "liver cleaner", emetic, and worm expeller.
-Also used to treat jaundice, constipation, hepatitis, fevers, and syphilis.
-Also used to treat genital warts, herpes, influenza, and vaccinia viruses.
-The compound Podophyllotoxin has anti-cancer and antimalarial activity.
+Also used to treat jaundice, constipation, hepatitis, fevers, and syphilis, genital warts, herpes, influenza, and vaccinia viruses.
+The compound Podophyllotoxin has cytotoxic, anti-cancer, and antimalarial actions.
 There are two derivatives that are used in chemotherapy against several types of cancer.
 Etoposide is used in combination with other compounds to treat testicular cancer, and as a primary treatment for small cell lung cancer.
 Also used to treat various forms of leukemia.

 Medicinal Actions: